More women now are at C-Levels - and the trend is up

 But achieving that end can be challenging.
 Unfortunately, there are too few women in senior, experienced roles to populate the candidate pools of all diversity-minded companies.
 So it’s not enough to decide at the CFO level to hire a woman.
 The relevant decisions must be made and opportunities offered earlier, at the developmental stage of potential finance leaders.

-For one thing, companies need to provide more mentors who can share wisdom about things like where to invest time and ways to be motivated, according to Proctor.
+For one thing, companies need to provide more mentors who can share wisdom about things like where to invest time and ways to be motivated.

 For those with leadership potential who prioritize family and stability over always making the best career move, the path to the C-suite may be inherently more difficult in CEO and finance than in other functions, like IT and human resources.